 The adjusted total runoff in depth entering the flood control facility downstream of a GIP is calculated by taking the difference in the original total runoff in depth and the depth captured by the GIP (Tv from equation 3.4) expressed in watershed inches using equation 3.7 where CDA is the drainage area in acres for the subarea in question.

-$$Q{a} = Q - \frac{1 T{v}}{4 C}$$ Equation 3.7
+$$Q{adj} = Q - \frac{12T_v}{43560CDA}$$ Equation 3.7

 Equation 3.8 provides a method to calculate the modified curve number once the Qadj is found.